LLNL/maestrowf/docs/source/parameters.rst

         values  : [10, 20, 30, 10, 20, 30, 10, 20, 30]
         label   : ITER.%%

-The above example defines the parameters TRIAL, SIZE, and ITERATIONS.
+The above example defines the parameters ``TRIAL``, ``SIZE``, and ``ITERATIONS``.
 Parameters can be used in study steps to vary information.
 When a parameter is defined in a study, Maestro will automatically detect the usage of a parameter moniker and handle the substitution automatically in the study expansion.
 This ensures that each set of parameters are run as part of the study.

-The **label** key in the block specifies the pattern to use for the directory name when the workspace is created.
+The ``label`` key in the block specifies the pattern to use for the directory name when the workspace is created.
 By default, Maestro constructs a unique workspace for each parameter combination.

 Defining multiple parameters in the parameter block will share a 1:1 mapping.
 Maestro requires all combinations be resolved when using the parameter block.
 The combinations in the above example will be expanded as follows: